-The Kem C. Gardner Policy Institute develops, conducts, and analyzes in depth interviews to provide valuable data to inform decisions of government and businesses.
+The Kem C. Gardner Policy Institute develops, conducts, and analyzes in-depth interviews to provide valuable data to inform decisions of government and businesses.
 In-depth interviews are a qualitative research technique used to gather detailed information on individuals’ beliefs, attitudes and thoughts on a topic.
-Similar to focus group research, in depth questions are less structured and the interviewer has flexibility with the direction of the interview.
-This method differs from focus groups in that the in depth interviews are conducted one-on-one allowing the interviewer to as tailored follow up questions.
-The interviews may from 30 minutes to over an hour and are conducted by a highly skilled researcher.
+Similar to focus group research, in-depth questions are less structured and allows the interviewer flexibility with the direction of the interview.
+This method differs from focus groups in that in-depth interviews are conducted one-on-one, allowing the interviewer to tailor follow-up questions.
+The interviews may from 30 minutes to over an hour and are conducted by highly skilled researchers.

 In-depth interviews are often used:

 - To gather information from professional people